Funny Cide: Honors

-Funny Cide is a two-time "New York–bred Horse of the Year".
+Funny Cide was a two-time "New York–bred Horse of the Year".
 He retired with 11 wins from 38 starts with six second-place finishes and eight thirds and earnings of $3,529,412.
 Funny Cide had the highest earnings of any New York-bred racehorse in history.
 Saratoga Race Course honored him with a stakes race for older New York-breds, the Funny Cide Stakes.

-In April 2010, the New York Thoroughbred Breeders voted Funny Cide the New York-bred horse of the decade.
+In April 2010, the New York Thoroughbred Breeders voted Funny Cide the New York-bred Horse of the Decade.

-In August, 2012, a statue of Funny Cide was unveiled in Saratoga Springs.
+In August 2012, a statue of Funny Cide was unveiled in Saratoga Springs.
 On his saddle blanket is the number 6, his post position at Churchill Downs on the day he won the Kentucky Derby.